FILE SETUP GUIDE

-If you are unsure about your artwork or have any questions, you can reach out to our Artwork Support Team using the Help Desk in your account area.
-The Help Desk is monitored 'after hours' during evenings and at weekends, so you will receive a swift response to your query.
+If you are unsure about your artwork or have any questions, you can reach out to us at any time and speak to a member of our artwork team.
+Emails are monitored 'after hours' during evenings and at weekends, so you will receive a swift response to your query.
 Every order that is placed with us also undergoes a full artwork check prior to us sending you a proof for approval.
 If you are struggling with your artwork file, we can also assist by redrawing low resolution files and amending designs to ensure they are print-ready, however this service carries an additional charge, depending on the time required.

 FOR FULL COLOUR PRINTING

 Please supply a PDF or JPEG at 300dpi resolution, in CMYK colour format with 3mm bleed.
 Crop marks are not necessary but can be included.
 Using the blank templates we have provided via this site will ensure the dimensions are correct, so we are able to process your order as quickly as possible.